BassT23/Proxmox/README.md

 ### What does the script do:
 - The script make system updates with apt/dnf/pacman/apk or yum on all nodes/LXCs and VMs (if VMs prepared for that)
+- Before the LXC/VM update start, there will be made a snapshot.
+This can be disabled in `update.conf`
 - After that it makes an little cleaning (like `apt autoremove`)
 - If the script detects "extra" installations, it could update this also. (look in config file, for this)